Keyboard Dictionary

 🔗Rear label

-Aka/also known as: birth certificate
+Also known as: birth certificate

 A keyboard's rear label is a sticker typically placed on the bottom of a keyboard that details some basic facts about the keyboard.
 Typical fields on such a label can include the keyboard's part and/or model number, FRU number, date of manufacture, country of manufacture, OEM and/or factory, copyright date and any applicable regulatory information.
 The typical inclusion of a manufacture date has led to these stickers colloquially being referred to as the keyboard's "birth certificate".
-Additionally, keyboards may have multiple such rear labels - typical for IBM and Lexmark era Model F and Model M keyboards is having an "outer rear label" on the bottom of the cover set and an "inner rear label" on the bottom of the contained keyboard assembly.
+Additionally, keyboards may have multiple such rear labels - typical for IBM and Lexmark era Model F and Model M keyboards is having an "outer rear label" on the bottom of the cover set and an "inner rear label" on the bottom of the contained complete sub-assembly.

 🔗Riser feet

-Aka/also known as: simply "risers"
+Also known as: simply "risers"

 A riser was IBM's term for a specific kind of flip-out foot that was particularly long and thin and typically deployed by turning something or pushing a button on either side of the keyboard.
 Such feet were common on various Model F keyboards and early (Type 1) 122-key Model M Converged Keyboards.
 For terminal keyboards, it was also common for the feet two have 2 or 3 settings (levels of typing angle adjustment).